 The FPRA Gainesville chapter offers a group study course for members interested in pursuing the APR.
 The Accreditation chair also helps to facilitate candidates’ progress through the application and readiness review process.
-For more information, please contact Diane Choate, APR.
+For more information, contact Stella Harbilas, APR, CPRC.

 Certified Public Relations Counselor (CPRC)

 Certification is a unique, second-tier credential offered exclusively to FPRA members.
 Candidates must have previously earned their APR and have 10 or more years experience in the field of public relations.
 Though it is a second-tier credential, it is not APR 2.0.
 This exam is a subjective exam that requires candidates to draw from their experience to solve problems and present solutions.
 Earning the CPRC credential involves passing a written exam (16 essay questions) and an oral exam (presentation of a public relations program or project).